OracleCloudTw/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 ![](../common/images/mobile/mcsgc_dt_004_api.png)

 ### About the Exercise Today ###
-In the previous lab, you have created 3 connectors to integrate with external services, including the microservices on ACCS to query offers and generate QR code, and the service on ICS to accept or reject offer and update the existing CRM.
+In the previous lab, you have created 3 connectors to integrate with external services, including the microservices on ACCS to query offers and generate QR code, and the service on OIC to accept or reject offer and update the existing CRM.
 As you might remember, those connectors are not directly exposed to mobile applications.
 Once you create connectors to access the services, you can use them in custom APIs (e.g. LoyaltyMgmt API), which you can then call from your mobile applications or external systems using standard REST calls.
-Custom API 'LoyaltyMgmt0X' in included in the MBE package and has been imported into MCS already in previous lab.
+Custom API 'LoyaltyMgmtXX' in included in the MBE package and has been imported into OMCe already in previous lab.

 In this lab, you will:
 - Verify the definition of the custom API